Documentation Index

-Defining Types
+Defining types

-You can define both input and output types in your prompt files using JSON Schema:
+Define input and output types in your prompt files using JSON Schema:

 ---

-name: math-addition
+name: math/addition

 object_config:

-model_name: gpt-4o
+model_name: openai/gpt-4o

-type: "object"
+type: object

 properties:

-type: "number"
+type: number

 description: "The sum of the two numbers"

-required: ["sum"]
+required: [answer]

-type: "object"
+type: object

 properties:

-type: "number"
+type: number

 description: "First number to add"

-type: "number"
+type: number

 description: "Second number to add"